Mahesh-Uppunuthula/MyNotes/README.md

 ## Contributing
-Contributions to FoodWastagePrevention are welcome!
+Contributions to MyNotes app are welcome!
 Here's how you can contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.